FAIRiCUBE/uc3-drosophola-genetics/README.md

 ## Projects

-To answer those complex questions, Use Case 3 is structured into various sub projects to

 ### [Gap Filling](projects/gap_filling)
  This sub-project handles missing data issues within environmental or observational datasets.
 It explores algorithms and methodologies for interpolating, estimating, or simulating missing values based on surrounding information or predictive models.